ahoymrag/ahoymrag.github.io/private/thelandbusiness/thelandbusiness.md

     - [Properties](#properties)
     - [Reference Points](#reference-points)

-Top Location = Maine
-Max hours = 3.5
+# Official Use of Space

-Go to write - go to read - go to draw and edit and work on the longer term projects
+1. Go to write - go to read - go to draw and edit and work on the longer term projects
+2. Go to cook and cuddle
+3. Park Hard Assets in it

 ## EARLY DAYS

 Aquire Land Location =

+Potential Location

 3. **0 Farm to Market, Coxsackie, NY**